Yidan-Zhu/trial-theme-web/index.md

       </video></div>
       <div><span> <br> Use two fingers in the axis region to determine the first-deviation contour of the Gaussian projection, and
         drag around to reshape the ellipse.
 It determines the two std-deviations of Gaussian, and the covariance between two dimensions.
-You could figure out how covariance values between -1 and 1 correspond to specific contour shapes. </span>
+You could figure out how covariance values between -1 and 1 correspond to contour shapes. </span>
       </div>
   </div>